We've written many articles about the benefits of deliberately defining the culture you desire for your organisation and then deliberately bringing

 Forget buyer beware – now it’s seller beware

-We wrote an article with this title around this time last year.
 We pointed out that many years ago if a seller of goods or services cheated you then it was bad luck to you.
 The seller would often get away with it and there wasn’t much you could do.

-We pointed out in that article, that following the recent rapid rise in social media, organisations now need to be extra sure that the products and services they sell are fit for purpose and function as would be reasonably expected (regardless of the very fine print to the contrary) or the word of any deficiencies would spread across the world in no time.
+Following the recent rapid rise in social media, organisations now need to be extra sure that the products and services they sell are fit for purpose and function as would be reasonably expected (regardless of the very fine print to the contrary) or the word of any deficiencies would spread across the world in no time.

 It is now seller beware!